DARJYO/LumenAI/README.md

 We welcome contributions from the community!
 To contribute:

 1. Fork the repository.
-2. Create a feature branch:
+2. Create a bug fix or feature branch:
    ```bash
    git checkout -b feature-name
    ```
-3. Commit your changes:
+3. Commit your changes with descriptive messages:
    ```bash
    git commit -m "Add new feature"
    ```